glampert/glampert.github.io/_posts/2016-01-22-q2ps2-hardware-accelerated-vertex-xform.markdown

         ; Store the transformed vertex:
         sqi vertex, (destAdress++)

-        ; Increment the loop counter and repeat
+        ; Decrement the loop counter and repeat
         ; if not done with the triangle yet: iaddi vertexCounter, vertexCounter, -1
         ibne  vertexCounter, vi00, vertexLoop